jandersson/NLG-2-Models/readme.txt

 * SemanticModel.py
 * InfGrammar.py

-To run the code open up a terminal window and use python to run them There are 2 optional parameters
+To run the code open up a terminal window and use python to run the files There are 2 optional parameters:

 "-s", "--smoothing"
     The smoothing method to be used